Acts 8:37: Omission or Addition?

 This man was also sent into the regions of Ethiopia, to preach what he had himself believed, that there was one God preached by the prophets, but that the Son of this [God] had already made [His] appearance in human nature (secundum hominem), and had been led as a sheep to the slaughter; and all the other statements which the prophets made regarding Him.
 (Irenaeus, Against Heresies)

-Irenaeus lived from 130 CE to 202 CE, which means roughly 100 years had passed between his writing and the writing of the book of Acts.
-He also predates the known manuscripts which omit this verse.
+Irenaeus lived from 130 CE to 202 CE, which means he wrote, roughly, 100 years after the writing of the book of Acts.
+His writings predate the known manuscripts.
+The same manuscripts that omit this verse.
 Another early church leader, Cyprian (c.
 200-258), recounts the story of Philip and the Eunuch to include this missing verse.

 In the Acts of the Apostles: “Lo, here is water; what is there which hinders me from being baptized?
 Then said Philip, If you believe with all your heart, you may.”
 (Cyprian, Treatise 12, Book 3)

-Thus it appears that as early as the 2nd century, there was some tradition or text that was known to contain this verse.
-Additionally, the Latin Vulgate also includes this verse.
+Thus it appears that as early as the 2nd century, there was some tradition or text that was known to contain the verse.
+Additionally, the Latin, post-Vulgate, also includes this verse.
 Translated from the Latin it says,

 Philip said, ‘If you believe with all your heart, you may.’
 And he replied, ‘I believe that Jesus Christ is the Son of God.’

-The Latin tradition combines both versions given by Irenaeus and Cyprian.
+The Latin tradition combines both versions of Acts 8:37 given by Irenaeus and Cyprian.
 Thus, neither church father quoted the KJV version, even though both quotes differed from the extant manuscripts.
-This late Latin reading is the version that we have in the KJV and the later manuscripts.
+This late Latin reading is the version that we have in the KJV.
 Other church fathers give similar accounts that include the confession but they are much later than the early manuscripts which show the verse omitted.
 The only early patristic witnesses to Acts 8:37 are the two mentioned above.